emahuni/em-async-events/README.md

 - To Disable lingering on a specific event, set `linger: false` on event options when emitting.
 Figures < 0 or falsy will cause the default options `eventsOptions.linger` time to be applied.
 And if falsy also, it will disable lingering altogether.
-- You can regulate each listener's linger catching up using `catchUp` time on listeners' options.
+- You can regulate each listener's linger catching up using `catchup` or `catchUp` time on listeners' options.
 - ~~globalLinger~~ - was deprecated in favour of using the default options' `eventsOptions.linger` option.
 - `$localLingeredEvents` are lingering events in the current scope (in Vue Component).
 This is meant for Vue and you can see these in devtools (computed).